 I love reading about Jane Austen, the places she lived, wrote, shopped and danced.
 There have been many books written about her over the years, or in her style, plus many film and TV adaptations.

 Northanger Abbey by Val McDermid

 How about a bit of mystery?
-This is a modern thriller with a twist on Jane Austen’s Northanger Abbey.
-We loved the fun in this book by the best-selling crime writer Val McDermid.
+This is a modern thriller with a twist on Jane’s Northanger Abbey by the best-selling crime writer Val McDermid.
 A young seventeen year old woman called ‘Cat’ leaves her home in rural Dorset to attend the Edinburgh Festival.
 Invited to stay at an ancient crumbling Abbey on the Scottish Borders with a Mr Tinley, her imagination runs riot with ghosts, secret chambers and lots of twists and turns in this great novel.
 We couldn’t put it down!

 The Jane Austen Project by Kathleen flynn